 About the Study

-Rochester Clinical Research is currently enrolling individuals between the ages of 60-85 who are generally healthy.
-The purpose of this study is to evaluate the safety and effectiveness of the study vaccine that may protect against E Coli that could cause sepsis.
+Rochester Clinical Research is currently enrolling individuals over the age of 60 years old, who have had a UTI within the past 5 years for an E. coli vaccine research study.
+The study will evaluate the effectiveness of a study vaccine that may protect against E. coli that could cause sepsis.

 The study will last approximately 3 years with 8 visits to our office and 1 telephone call.
 Compensation is available for time and travel for those who qualify.
 Study related care is available to participants at no cost and health insurance is not required nor needed.